FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Two Phase Flood Routing Guidelines 2023/Two Phase Flood Routing Guidelines 2023.rst

 The tailings facility failure can be modeled either as a dam breach with or without a reservoir (supernatant storage or with flood inflow) or as a stack collapse without simulating the dam.
 These guidelines complement the Tailings Dam Modeling training tutorials that should be used for hand-on exercises.
-Please contact FLO-2D Staff *contact@flo-2d.com* to get access to the training packages.
+Please contact FLO-2D Staff via |Contact-Form| to get access to the training packages.

 Background
 -------------